This post may contain affiliate links. Please read our disclosure policy.

 - SWEET POTATOES — known as the healthier potato as sweet potatoes are full of Vitamin A, Vitamin B-6, and Vitamin C. One medium sweet potato contains only about 100 calories and zero fat.

 - POBLANO PEPPERS — a mildly spiced pepper known for its Vitamin B-2, Vitamin C, and Vitamin A. It is low in calorie and one medium poblano pepper is only about 48 calories.
+You can substitute JALAPENOS for poblano peppers.
+If you are concerned about heat, remove the inner ribbing and seeds.

 - BLACK BEANS — known for being high in fiber and protein.
 A one-cup serving provides approximately 15 grams of protein and fiber.
 It is also high in folate, magnesium, and iron.